Serkkaddis/travel-planner/README.md

 ├── package.json              # Dependencies and scripts
 ├── README.md                 # Project documentation

-# 🌟 Planned Enhancements
+## Planned Enhancements
 User Authentication: Allow users to save and revisit their itineraries.
 Budget Planning: Set a travel budget and track estimated expenses.
 Route Optimization: Suggest the most efficient travel routes.
 Dark Mode: Provide an option for dark mode to improve usability.

-# 🎉  Deployment
+##  Deployment
-The application is deployed on Netlify/Vercel.
+The application will be deployed on Netlify/Vercel.
 You can access it here: Travel Planner Live.

-# 📧 Contact
+##Contact
-For questions or feedback, reach out to Serkkaddis.
+For questions or feedback, reach out to @Serkkaddis.